 Several articles published in recent weeks in The Washington Post report the persecution and genocide of Uighurs and other Muslims in Xinjiaing province and the severe measures against families who breach the current regime’s family planning laws (see HERE).

-China atrocities continue in different fields
+Associated Press [AP] investigation concluded that China atrocities continue in different fields

 “The world cannot remain silent in the face of unfolding atrocities,” the group said in a statement.” (read HERE).